-New York finally allows online sports betting throughout the state.
+New York allows online sports betting throughout the state.
 Giants fans who like to dabble in gambling now have multiple ways to bet on their favorite team.
 You can legally bet on the 2007 and 2011 Super Bowl champions, the New York Giants, in New York State by visiting a retail sportsbook or placing wagers conveniently online.

-Top 3 Best Sportsbook Apps For New Yorkers
+Top 3 Best Sportsbook Apps for New Yorkers

 If you like to bet on the New York Giants, or just on the NFL in general, here are three of our favorite sportsbooks to consider.
 The following features odds available for various futures heading into the 2022 regular season.
-This table also features the current welcome promotions available for new users.
+This table also features the current welcome promos available for new users.

 |Sportsbook App||To Win Super Bowl||To Win NFC East||To Make Playoffs||Bonus Offer|